swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 | Property Values: type          | Description                                                                                                                                   |
 | ------------------------------ | ---------------------------------------
 | email                          | Delivered via email confirmation.
-| naviation                      | Accessed through the online banking app through navigations
+| navigation                     | Accessed through the online banking app through app-specific menu options or other navigations.
 | push_notification              | Sent directly to the carholder's device through an app.
 | promo                          | In-app banners or popups.
 | qr_code                        | Accessed by scanning a QR code in physical or digital media.